Shut Up and Dance (Black Mirror): Plot

-Arriving home, Hector is texted a Trollface, finding out that the blackmailers have disclosed evidence of his infidelity to Penny regardless, and he finds her crying as she regards the evidence on his laptop.
-The biker who delivered Kenny the cake and the CEO's information is also released.
-A shellshocked Kenny staggers from the woods, injured and traumatized after the fight.
-His mother (Camilla Power) phones him, screaming in horror that Kenny has been found to have been "looking at kids", and the video of him masturbating has been distributed to Lindsey and all of her friends.
-As she begs Kenny to tell her none of it is true, he hangs up in shame, also receiving a trollface image as police arrive and apprehend him.
+Arriving home, Hector is texted a Trollface, learning the blackmailers have disclosed evidence of his infidelity to Penny.
+Georgina, revealed to be another victim of the hackers, also receives a Trollface text, and then reads a news article exposing her for sending racist emails to her employees.
+A bloodied, shellshocked Kenny staggers from the woods, the implication being that he beat the other man to death.
+His mother (Camilla Power) phones him, screaming that Lindsay and her friends received a video of him "looking at kids".
+As she begs Kenny to tell her it isn't true, he gets a Trollface text, and hangs up as police arrive and arrest him.